When it comes to our loved ones, who can resist the pull of puppy eyes and cute purrs?

 When choosing the absolute best treat for your fur baby, seek out trusted companies who are transparent about their sourcing and manufacturing practices.
 It’s important to know where the ingredients come from, how they are cooked, and how the company protects your pet’s safety through quality assurance tests.

-As for the best treat ingredients, you can look for human-grade treats, all-natural options, and limited or single-ingredient chews.
+As for the best treat ingredients, you can look for all-natural options or limited or single-ingredient chews.
 You can also avoid treats made with animal by-products, added sugar, honey or molasses, synthetic preservatives, and artificial flavors and colors.
 The best treats are made with a clean and simple cooking process, using high-quality beef, chicken, or fish as the first ingredient.

 High-value rewards are generally reserved for less-common instances when a dog must receive strong, positive reinforcement to learn.
 For example, a high-value reward might be used for recall in a crowded area.
 Examples of high-value rewards include liver, cheese, or anything your dog goes crazy over.
 If you are training your dog to become a service or emotional support animal, high-value rewards are usually a distraction for the dog and can only be used in certain circumstances.